xgill15x/Poker-Game/README.md

 * No bugs or limitations.

 ## Copyright
-* You may treat my code as open source.
-* Feel free to use it for professional, academic or personal assessments/projects.
+* Open source; You may fork my code for any and all professional, academic or personal endeavours.